rgardner/dotfiles/README.md

 `link`, and `copy` make managing everything a heck of a lot easier.
 His configuration and utility scripts have proved invaluable both as references and as a basis for my own personal touches.
-Where possible, I credit him for his codeand for his design philosophy.
+Where possible, I credit him for his code and for his design philosophy.
 These scripts from him are mostly unchanged:
 - dotfiles, count-commits, curlsubl, eachdir, manp, pid, serve, ssid, subl